akashuba/react-timeline-animation/README.md

 const Timeline = ({ setObserver, callback }) => {
   const timeline = useRef(null);

-  const someCallback = () => {
+  // It Will be fired when the element crossed the middle of the screen. const someCallback = () => {
     callback();
   };